Hand-Knotted Carpets

 The time required to make a hand-knotted carpet varies based on its size, design complexity, and the number of knots per square inch.
 It can take several months to years to complete a single carpet.

-5. What are the different types of knots used in hand-knotted carpets?
+5. What are the different types of knots used in hand-knotted carpet?

 The most common types of knots used in hand-knotted carpets are the Persian (Senneh) knot, the Turkish (Ghiordes) knot, and the Tibetan knot.
 Each knot type has unique characteristics and contributes to the carpet’s overall appearance and durability.